ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 | Disk      | 4.5 GB VMDK resident on shared storage with 4 GB swap |
 {: caption="Table 2.
 NSX Edge specifications" caption-side="top"}

-Since the NSX Edges are configured as active/passive in either the internal or dedicated deployment, vSphere Distributed Resource Scheduler (DRS) anti-affinity rules must be created by the user to ensure that NSX Edges do not run on the same host as their respective peer appliance.
+Because the NSX Edges are configured as active/passive in either the internal or dedicated deployment, vSphere® Distributed Resource Scheduler (DRS) anti-affinity rules must be created by the user to ensure that NSX Edges do not run on the same host as their respective peer appliance.

 | Field   | Value         |
 |:------- |:------------- |